 - Protect Schools with Evidence Based Actions

-- Establishing threat assessment programs
+- Establishing crisis intervention programs

 - Implementing basic security upgrades